wtdcode/sand-aflpp/evaluation/README.md

 ### Start Experiments

-In most cases, you don't need to really start containers by yourself. [eval.py](./eval.py) is the core script to start fuzzing compaigns so that you can control the compagins on the host machine instead of executing commands in containers manually.
+In most cases, you don't need to really start containers by yourself. [eval.py](./eval.py) is the core script to start fuzzing campaigns so that you can control the compagins on the host machine instead of executing commands in containers manually.

 ```bash
 usage: eval [-h] --image IMAGE [--msan] [--asan] [--ubsan] [--asanubsan] [--asanubsanrecover] [--ubsanrecover] [--asanrecover] [--msanrecover] [--debloat] [--single] [--seconds SECONDS] --seeds SEEDS [--repeat REPEAT]